 Begun in 1966, by then Archbishop Joseph Ryan, with a census of the Anchorage and throughout Knik Arm, the Archdiocese of Anchorage was established for the some 38,000 baptized Catholics in the area from Valdez to Mt.
-McKinley from Big Lake to Dutch Harbor and area twice the size of the state of Washington covering about one-third the entire state of Alaska.
+McKinley from Big Lake to Dutch Harbor.
+An area twice the size of the state of Washington covers from about one-third the entire state of Alaska.

 The diocese, which includes 29 parishes, was officially established on February 9, 1966.
 Catholic missionaries in Alaska date back to the 18th century, and today’s Archdiocese, which encompasses over 350,000 square miles covering from the Aleutian Islands chain to the Bering Sea to Cordova and Valdez.